 Shayana Pradikshanam devotional practice of pilgrims at Sabarimala

-The south Indian state of Kerala, only 10 degrees above the equator, is a land of steep mountains thickly covered with splendid tropical forests.
+In the Indian state of Kerala, only 10 degrees above the equator, is a land of steep mountains thickly covered with splendid tropical forests.
 The early people of this region, of a Dravidian ancestral stock, lived amongst the trackless valleys and roaring streams in small tribal groups.
 Farming little, they hunted in the teeming forests, and their primary deity, Ayappa, was a youthful forest god.
 Various legends explain the birth of Ayappa (also known as Dharmasasta).
 One begins with Shiva roaming the mountain kingdoms of the Himalayas.
 There he sees a lovely maiden and, overcome with desire, makes passionate love with her.
 But the maiden is married to another man, a tribal chieftain who vows revenge on the god.
 The tribal chieftain retires to an ice cave in the high mountains and practices austerities for a thousand years.
 Through these austerities he gains great psychic powers and finally goes forth to punish Shiva.
 From the heights of Mt.
 Kailash, Shiva sees the tribal chieftain approaching.
 The chieftain looks like a terrible demon and Shiva, overcome with fear, calls on the god Vishnu for assistance and protection.
 Vishnu manifests himself as a beautiful damsel, seduces the demon chieftain, and destroys him.
 But then Shiva, once again overcome with sexual desire, sees the radiant damsel (who is merely Vishnu in another form) and mates with her.
 Out of this union comes a baby boy named Ayappa.
 Embodying the qualities of both Vishnu and Shiva, Ayappa is an avatar (divinity in human form) born into the world to battle the demons of the hill tribes of Kerala.
 Shiva tells the magical child of his dharma-life (a life of service), and leaves him upon the bank of a mountain stream where he is discovered by a childless tribal king.
 Brought up by the king, Ayappa does many miracles, is a great healer and a defeater of demons.
 After fulfilling the purpose of his incarnation Ayappa entered the inner sanctum of the ancient temple upon sacred Mt.
 Sabari and disappeared.
 During his mythical life, Ayappa kept the company of tigers and leopards.
 Mystics living in the deep forests surrounding the Sabarimala Mountains have for a thousand years reported seeing Ayappa riding through the jungles upon a majestic tiger.

 The shrine of Sabarimala is one of the most remote shrines in southern India yet it still draws three to four million pilgrims each year.
 Before beginning the multi-day walk through the mountain jungles to get to Sabarimala, the pilgrims prepare themselves with 41 days of rigorous fasting, celibacy, meditation and prayer.
 Finally arriving at the shrine, the pilgrims will wait in line for hours, even days, to have one or two seconds in front of the image of Ayappa.
 After seeing the deity, many pilgrims will complete a vow called Shayana Pradikshanam.
 In the Malayalam language of Kerala, Shayana means “body” and Pradakshinam means “revolution,” so Shayana Pradakshinam means “revolution with the Body.”
 This devotional practice is done not only in Sabarimala but also in other temples in Kerala.